microsoft/vscode-wiki/[dev-perf]-PerformanceError-and-unresponsive-renderer-telemetry.md

 ## Automatic renderer profiling

 The renderer process is monitored for "hangs" and when those occur automatic profiling is started.
-It works as follows
+It works as follows:

 * after startup a performance baseline is computed (on fast machines this is fine-tuned to be roughly one frame at 64fps, 15ms)
 * when a [long task](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceLongTaskTiming) that is 10x of the baseline is reported, automatic renderer profiling is started (for 5secs)